System Management Mode

 System Management Mode (SMM, sometimes called ring −2 in reference to protection rings) is an operating mode of x86 central processor units (CPUs) in which all normal execution, including the operating system, is suspended.
 An alternate software system which usually resides in the computer's firmware, or a hardware-assisted debugger, is then executed with high privileges.

 It was first released with the Intel 386SL.
 While initially special SL versions were required for SMM, Intel incorporated SMM in its mainline 486 and Pentium processors in 1993.
 AMD implemented Intel's SMM with the Am386 processors in 1991.
 It is available in all later microprocessors in the x86 architecture.

-Some ARM processors also include the Management Mode, for the system firmware (such as UEFI).
+In ARM architecture the Exception Level 3 (EL3) mode is also referred as Secure Monitor Mode or System Management Mode.

 Operation

 SMM is a special-purpose operating mode provided for handling system-wide functions like power management, system hardware control, or proprietary OEM designed code.
 It is intended for use only by system firmware (BIOS or UEFI), not by applications software or general-purpose systems software.
 The main benefit of SMM is that it offers a distinct and easily isolated processor environment that operates transparently to the operating system or executive and software applications.

 In order to achieve transparency, SMM imposes certain rules.
 The SMM can only be entered through SMI (System Management Interrupt).
 The processor executes the SMM code in a separate address space (SMRAM) that has to be made inaccessible to other operating modes of the CPU by the firmware.

 System Management Mode can address up to 4 GB memory as huge real mode.
 In x86-64 processors, SMM can address >4 GB memory as real address mode.